Health Management

 To encourage employees to acquire dietary knowledge and the ability to make balanced food choices and practice healthy dietary habits, we implement health promotion activities in the employee cafeterias at each business establishment.

-In FY2022, NHK Spring provided 5,841 meals in all of its employee cafeterias.
+In FY2024, NHK Spring provided 6,420 healthy meals in all of its employee cafeterias.

 (4) Health checks and support